-The Service is an active member with the two Local Resilience Forums within our Service area.
+The Service is an active member of the two Local Resilience Forums within our Service area.
 This includes their training and exercise groups.
-Involvement with these groups helps to ensure that the Service plays an active part in the multi-agency exercises, including those at major incident level.
+Involvement with these groups helps to ensure that the Service plays an active part in the multiagency exercises, including those at major incident level.

-Over this quarter the Service has been involved with more multi-agency exercises, these always include Joint Emergency Services Interoperability Principles to ensure a coherent and co-ordinated response.
-The service has also been key in the role out of JOPS 3 MTA training this last year across the whole of the Southwest and has completed its roll out.
+During this quarter the Service has been involved with more multi-agency exercises, these always include Joint Emergency Services Interoperability Principles to ensure a coherent and co-ordinated response.
+During the last year, the Service has also been key in the roll out of JOPS 3 MTA training across the whole of the Southwest and this roll out is now complete.